The Latino Graduate Reception is a celebration of our Latino and Latina students at

-The event is hosted and sponsored by LAFS, MEChA, and Alpha Pi Sigma in collaboration with CAMP and other campus programs.
-The reception has been well attended with over 200 guests each year.
+The event is hosted and sponsored by LAFS in collaboration with other campus programs and departments.
+The reception has been well attended with over 350 guests each year.
 The Latino Graduate Reception does not replace the University Commencement Ceremony.
 Graduates are encouraged to attend both.

 Who is this reception for?
-Our graduates and their families primarily, but we welcome faculty, staff, administrators and our external community partners to celebrate our graduates academic success.
+Our CSUSM Latino graduates and their families primarily, but we welcome faculty, staff, administrators and our external community partners to celebrate our graduates academic success.

 What is the event's agenda?
 The event opens with welcoming remarks from the LAFS president and the President of the University.
 The President is followed by a keynote speaker.
 Students are then called to be recognized and may have an opportunity to address the attendees for a brief moment (optional).
 It is truly a rewarding event for the graduates and all other attendees.